 Anyway, this is my take on this.
 Leave some comments below if you have more ideas.

-Hopefully just like the movies are creative so will the industry that brings an experience we have enjoyed for over a hundred years.
+Hopefully just like the movies are creative so will the industry that brings an experience we have enjoyed for over a hundred years continue being creative in delivering entertainment in some way.
 I really do hope the industry returns to normal and we enjoy the usual experience.
 But with COVID-19 mutations will see no end in sight and climate change will keep bringing changes to how we live, have fun and do things for decades to come.

 Maybe like in Star Trek the Next Generation & Star Trek Voyager the cinemas will be a novelty and we shift into a holodeck or experience parks where we experience the move as actors on the movie set?
 Or maybe we go back to theatre like in Shakespeare's time?